twilson63/bob/README.md

 Having all of your business rules wrapped with reliable testing adds confidence to the engineering team.
 It does take effort up front, but the payoff is maintainable code, with a consistent amount of effort to maintain over time.

 ### Why use a tool like business object bundler?
-Why not just create my business objects and manage them withouta bundle?
+Why not just create my business objects and manage them without a bundle?

 The purpose of the bundler is to give you a way to compose these objects together so that you can create and refactor the business object boundaries without having explicit dependencies between the objects or